-Finding your Perfect Wedding Photographer – Week 2
+Finding your Perfect Wedding Photographer – Part 2

 Welcome back!
 This week we’ll talk about how to begin searching for your perfect wedding photographer.

 To begin, these are a collection of helpful questions that you can ask yourself before you start your search!

 - What kind of photos do you like?
 Make a collage of photos that make you fall in love at first sight.
 Look in wedding magazines, the internet, or past weddings of your friends and family that are all over your Facebook feed.
 If you have Pinterest, dedicate a specific board to wedding photos that you love.
 However, be careful of Pinterest trends!
 Don’t spend too much time worrying about getting that specific shot that will outdate itself ten years from now…

 - What styles of photography do you like?
 Google these words and add “wedding photography” to your search, right now.
 Classic.
 Artistic.
 Dramatic.
 Documentary.
 High Fashion.
 Photojournalism.
 These are all examples of styles that photographers specialize in.
 Which one appeals the most to you and your partner?
 Would you like a mixture of some?

 - What do you want in the print package?
 There are several different options that photographers generally offer as part of their services.
 Are you looking for proofs?
 Prints?
 A wedding album?
 A CD?
 A USB stick?
 Do you want to be able to order prints?
 Do you want your friends and family to have access to them?
 Do you want to have an engagement shoot as well?
 Make a list of the things that are important that you have, and cross check that with the photographers you find.

 - How large is your wedding?
 Size is a factor that the photographer will want to know so that they can know there will be enough coverage on the day.
 If you are shooting a wedding upwards of 300 people, the photographer might need a second shooter in order to make sure that all the moments that are happening are captured.